What Does a Parent Do? A Journey of Love and Care

 What Does a Parent Do for Their Toddler (2-4 years)

-As our babies grow into curious toddlers, your role as a parent must change to meet your child’s needs and independence.
+As your baby grows into curious toddler, your role as a parent develops to meet your child’s needs and independence.

 1. You Encourage Exploration: From stacking blocks to finger painting, it is your job to encourage your toddler's curiosity by providing opportunities for exploration and discovery.